 - Reduce financial waste and plug the gap created by the recent economic shortfall which is impacting on housing associations, tenants and communities alike

-The method can be used as a strategic decision making or management tool, with schemes being able to be planned in, prioritised or carried out in a targeted and strategic manner and can be used for modelling purposes, for publicity purposes and can also be used alongside existing tools.
+The method can be used as a strategic decision making or management tool, with schemes being able to be planned in, prioritised or carried out in a targeted and strategic manner; and it can be used for modelling purposes, for publicity purposes and alongside existing tools.
 This book provides a unique method of fully and sustainably evaluating housing-led urban regeneration schemes, useful for planners, strategic management, local authorities, housing associations, the construction industry and built environment students alike.

 Table of Contents

-1. Introduction 2.
+1. Introduction: the UN Urban Agenda, economic climate and solutions for housing associations 2.
 Urban regeneration and sustainable development 3.
-Evaluation: its background and history within Urban Regeneration 4.
+Evaluation: its background and history within urban regeneration 4.
 Social Return on Investment (SROI) 5.
 Sustainable Return on Investment (SuROI) 6.
 An introduction to a new stakeholder-led evaluation method: SuHousingImpact 7.
 The SuHousingImpact method explained 8.
 Case studies 9.
 Concluding remarks

 Dr Kevin Dean is an expert in the holistic sustainable evaluation of housing-led urban regeneration schemes and is passionate about how this knowledge can contribute in a more sustainable way to the United Nations’ SDG 11.